AGameAnx/dok-repo/patches/jaraci/jaraci.md

 * Level 3: `200CU 300RU 30s => 250CU 200RU 25s`

 ## Assault railgun
 > *Assault railguns are pretty difficult to deal with on some maps and reaching critical mass of them is rather easy.
 A slight rebalance to their survivability and cost to better place the unit in terms of how it lines up with things it's supposed to counter, and its counters.
 Maneuverability changes should allow strike craft and other units which normally have a hard time catching them to be more capable of doing it and promotes the use of dart maneuver ability.
-Damage is reduced with other midgame unit balancing in mind, AR were a bit too good at countering a lot of them.
-Wind-up and reload time rebalanced to make AR weapon more responsive when AR are being flanked.*
+Damage is increased but reload also lengthened to frontload the damage output, this is to address mirror matchup defensive player having a hard time capitalizing on the safe haven of the carrier.
+Overall AR DPS is slightly reduced with other midgame unit balancing in mind, AR were a bit too good at countering a lot of them.
+Wind-up time reduced (and moved to reload) to make the weapon more responsive when AR are being flanked.*

 * Cost: `200CU 35RU => 220CU 50RU`
 * Production time: `24s => 20s`